-The software in question operates in a total of three data centers per Fabasoft Folio Cloud location.
-The active data centers (data center 1 and data center 2) are located at two different sites.
-The backup data center is located at the same site as data center 1.
+The software in question operates in a total of two data centers per location.
+The active data center and the backup data center.

-The sites of the active data centers per Fabasoft Folio Cloud location are at least 2 km apart.
+The two data center locations are physically separated.
 Both centers are equipped with redundant air conditioning and network infrastructure.

 The backup data center operates a backup infrastructure to secure all data.
 The backup data center is equipped with its own access rules, redundant air conditioning and network infrastructure as well as emergency power supply.